challalakshmi12/E-commerce/README.md

 Image upload for products

 Session-based cart

-📜 License
+This project is licensed under the MIT License.
-This is a basic project for learning purposes and is not licensed under any open-source license.
+You are free to use, modify, and distribute this code.